we have added covid-19 updates as they relate to our specific education programs below.

 English Language Services

 Refugees and immigrants arriving in the U.S. come with a wide variety of educational and linguistic backgrounds.
 Some come with a high level of English and can immediately begin engaging in their new communities.
 Others have little or no formal educational experience.
 They may be eager to learn basics like how to use a pencil and introduce themselves in English, or they may feel overwhelmed by the whole process.
 We partner with language learners of all levels to help them gain confidence and skills in English.
 Our goal is to empower them to function and thrive in their new American context.

 Our Vocational English as a Second Language (VESL) class helps job seekers gain the English skills they need to get and hold a job.
 The 10-week curriculum is designed for multiple levels of language learners (from beginning to more advanced).
 The class is taught by our enthusiastic and talented English teacher with assistance from committed volunteer classroom aides.
 Job employment specialists regularly meet with each VESL student to create a resume and assist with the job search process.
-Classes are offered 4 days a week (Monday to Thursday) from 9:00 to 12:30, with an additional Job Readiness class offered on Fridays.
+During COVID-19, classes are offered virtually through video calls and online assignments.
+Students meet online with teachers and volunteers in two one-on-one lessons a week, participate in a weekly group video lesson, and receive English assignments to extend English learning opportunities outside of class.

 Refugees from Afghanistan make up 72% of refugee arrivals in Sacramento, and over 60% of Afghan women resettled by World Relief Sacramento are not literate in their native language, let alone English.
 On arriving in the United Sates, they can struggle to know how to access transportation, go to the doctor’s, contact their children’s school, buy food in the grocery store, or even say their telephone number.